Lanyu0303/GeoGPT4V/README.md

 ## GeoGPT4V Dataset

-GeoGPT4V dataset is comming soon.
+GeoGPT4V dataset will be available soon.

 ## Model Zoo

-The checkpoints are comming soon.
+The checkpoints will be available soon.